Aidenzich/note-algorithm/c++/special_number_with_binary.md

 > *A number is said to be special number when the sum of factorial of its digits is equal to the number itself.*
 ---
 ### Way of thinking
-- We observes that :
+- We observe that :
-    the Special values can be covert into :
+    the Special values can be converted into :
     $$
         base^n + base^{n-1} + ...+base^0
     $$